Rachel Weisz: 2000s

-Established actress and further acclaim (2010–present)
+2010s

 Weisz starred in the film The Whistleblower, which debuted at the Toronto International Film Festival in 2010.
 The film was based on the true story of human trafficking by employees of contractor DynCorp.
 During its première, the intense depiction of the treatment meted out to victims by the kidnappers made a woman in the audience faint.
-Variety magazine wrote "Weisz's performance holds the viewer every step of the way."
+Variety wrote "Weisz's performance holds the viewer every step of the way."
 That same year, she guest-starred in the animated series The Simpsons, in the 22nd season episode "How Munched is That Birdie in the Window?".
-Weisz's 2011 roles included an adaptation of Terence Rattigan's play The Deep Blue Sea, Fernando Meirelles' psychosexual drama 360 opposite Jude Law again and Anthony Hopkins, the BBC espionage thriller Page Eight, and the thriller film Dream House, alongside Daniel Craig.
+Weisz's 2011 roles included an adaptation of Terence Rattigan's play The Deep Blue Sea, Fernando Meirelles' drama 360, the BBC espionage thriller Page Eight, and the thriller film Dream House.

-She filmed scenes for To the Wonder, a 2012 romantic drama film written and directed by Terrence Malick, alongside Ben Affleck, Olga Kurylenko, Javier Bardem, and Rachel McAdams; her scenes were cut.
-She has also starred in the 2012 action thriller film The Bourne Legacy based on the series of books by Robert Ludlum.
+She filmed scenes for To the Wonder, a 2012 romantic drama film written and directed by Terrence Malick; her scenes were cut.
+She has starred in the 2012 action thriller film The Bourne Legacy based on the series of books by Robert Ludlum.

 In 2013, Weisz starred on Broadway alongside her husband, Daniel Craig, in a revival of Harold Pinter's Betrayal.
 It opened 27 October 2013, and closed 5 January 2014.
-Despite mixed reviews, box office receipts of $17.5 million made it the second highest grossing Broadway play of 2013.
-That same year, Weisz played Evanora in the fantasy film Oz the Great and Powerful.
+Box office receipts of $17.5 million made it the second highest grossing Broadway play of 2013.
+That year, Weisz played Evanora in the fantasy film Oz the Great and Powerful.

 In 2015, she appeared in drama film Youth and in science fiction film The Lobster.
-The film won Cannes Jury Prize.
-In 2016, she appeared in the drama film The Light Between Oceans, with Michael Fassbender and Alicia Vikander, and portrayed Holocaust historian Deborah Lipstadt in Denial, a film based on Lipstadt's book, and directed by Mick Jackson.
+Lobster won the Cannes Jury Prize.
+In 2016, she appeared in the drama film The Light Between Oceans, and portrayed Holocaust historian Deborah Lipstadt in Denial, a film based on Lipstadt's book, and directed by Mick Jackson.

 In 2017 Weisz starred in My Cousin Rachel, a drama based on Daphne du Maurier's novel, and in 2018 co-starred in a British biographical film about sailor Donald Crowhurst, The Mercy, directed by James Marsh.

 Weisz's production company, LC6 Productions, released its first feature film, Disobedience, in 2017, starring Weisz and Rachel McAdams.
-Weisz grew up three underground stops away from where the film is set in London.
-Raised Jewish, she never fully connected to the faith.
-She claims she was "really disobedient" herself, and has never felt she fits in anywhere.
+Weisz grew up three London Underground stops away from the Orthodox Jewish neighborhood where the film is set.
+Raised within Judaism, Weisz never fully connected to her ancestral religion.
+She claims she was "really disobedient" herself and has never felt she fits in anywhere.

 In 2018, Weisz played Sarah Churchill in The Favourite, winning the BAFTA Award for Best Actress in a Supporting Role and receiving her second nomination for the Academy Award for Best Supporting Actress.
-In April 2019, she entered talks to join Scarlett Johansson in the Marvel Cinematic Universe film Black Widow.
-In July of that year, Weisz was announced to play Melina Vostokoff in the film, which was released on 9 July 2021.